artemiscloud/activemq-artemis-self-provisioning-plugin/README.md

 This command will run the console in `https` mode on port 9442.
 The console url is <https://localhost:9442>

+Note: Running console in `https` mode requires the plugin running in `https` mode too.

 The console in https mode requires a private key and a server certificate that are generated with openssl command.
 They are located under `console-cert` directory.
 The domain.key is the